Principal Component Analysis (PCA) in R

 Example Data & Add-On Packages

-For this tutorial, we will use the biopsy data from the MASS package.
+In this tutorial, we will use the biopsy data of the MASS package.
 This is a breast cancer database obtained from the University of Wisconsin Hospitals, Dr. William H. Wolberg.
 He assessed biopsies of breast tumors for 699 patients.

-In order to use this database, we will need to install the MASS package first, as follows:
+In order to use this database, we need to install the MASS package first, as follows.

 install.packages("MASS")

-In order to visualize our data, we will use the factoextra and the ggfortify packages.
-You can do it using this code below:
+In order to visualize our data, we will install the factoextra and ggplot2 packages.

 data(biopsy) str(biopsy) #'data.frame': 699 obs. of 11 variables: # $ ID : chr "1000025" "1002945" "1015425" "1016277" ... # $ V1 : int 5 5 3 6 4 8 1 2 2 4 ... # $ V2 : int 1 4 1 8 1 10 1 1 1 2 ... # $ V3 : int 1 4 1 8 1 10 1 2 1 1 ... # $ V4 : int 1 5 1 1 3 8 1 1 1 1 ... # $ V5 : int 2 7 2 3 2 7 2 2 2 2 ... # $ V6 : int 1 10 2 4 1 10 10 1 1 1 ... # $ V7 : int 3 3 3 3 3 9 3 3 1 2 ... # $ V8 : int 1 2 1 7 1 7 1 1 1 1 ... # $ V9 : int 1 1 1 1 1 1 1 1 5 1 ... # $ class: Factor w/ 2 levels "benign", # "malignant": 1 1 1 1 1 2 1 1 1 1 ...

-Once we have loaded our data, the first step is to calculate the principal components in our data set.
-To accomplish this, we will use the prcomp() function in R:
+The first step is to calculate the principal components.
+To accomplish this, we will use the prcomp() function, see below.

 biopsy_pca <- prcomp(data_biopsy, scale = TRUE)

-The “scale = TRUE” argument allows us to make sure that each of the variables in the biopsy data is scaled to have a mean of 0 and a standard deviation of 1 before calculating the principal components.
-Let’s see the elements of our PCA:
+The “scale = TRUE” argument allows us to make sure that each variable in the biopsy data is scaled to have a mean of 0 and a standard deviation of 1 before calculating the principal components.
+To see the difference between analyzing with and without standardization, see PCA Using Correlation & Covariance Matrix.

 names(biopsy_pca) # [1] "sdev" "rotation" "center" "scale" "x"